StarStrider23/Black-Scholes-project/README.md

 $$ d_{2} = d_{1} - \sigma \sqrt{T - t} $$

-Intuitively, $d_{1}$ represents a standardized measure of how far the option is from being in the money at maturity under the risk-neutral measure, taking into account both the expected growth of the stock price and its volatility. $d_{2}$ is closely related to $d_{1}$, but adjusted downward by a volatility term, which accounts for uncertainty over the remaining time to maturity.
+Intuitively, $d_{1}$ represents a standardized measure of how far the option is from being in-the-money (ITM) at maturity under the risk-neutral measure, taking into account both the expected growth of the stock price and its volatility. $d_{2}$ is closely related to $d_{1}$, but adjusted downward by a volatility term, which accounts for uncertainty over the remaining time to maturity.
 It can be interpreted as a standardized measure of terminal moneyness.

 The price of a correspondning put option can be derived via the put-call prity.